Macomb County, Michigan: Politics

-Macomb County has shown Republican tendencies in statewide elections, while tending to favor Democratic candidates at the federal and local level.
-Since the 2010s, Macomb County has shifted towards the Republicans, and after the 2020 elections the party gained control of the Board of Commissioners for the first time as well as four of the five countywide offices.
+Macomb County has historically shown Republican tendencies in statewide elections, while tending to favor Democratic candidates at the federal and local level.
+Since the 2010s, Macomb County has shifted towards the Republicans, and, following the 2020 elections, the party gained control of the Board of Commissioners for the first time as well as four of the five countywide offices up for election.
 The county gained fame in the 1980s and '90s as a bellwether of state and national politics.
-Macomb's large cohort of middle-class, socially conservative whites gave it one of the nation's most prominent concentrations of "Reagan Democrats".
-Outsider candidates with a conservative-populist bent have done well there in the past, such as Pat Buchanan in 1992 and Donald Trump in 2016 and 2020.
-Macomb County voters were primarily responsible for the failure of the Regional Transit Authority proposal to create a public transit system in the Metropolitan Detroit region.
+Macomb's large cohort of middle-class, socially conservative White voters gave it one of the nation's most prominent concentrations of "Reagan Democrats".
+Outsider candidates with a conservative-populist bent have done well there in the past, such as Pat Buchanan in 1992 and Donald Trump in 2016, 2020, and 2024.
+Macomb County voters were primarily responsible for the failure of the 2016 Regional Transit Authority proposal to create a comprehensive public transit system in the Metropolitan Detroit region.

 The more populated communities south of M-59 (Warren, Sterling Heights, Clinton Charter Township), closer to Detroit city proper are friendlier to Democrats.
 Warren leans Democratic, while Sterling Heights, after voting for Barack Obama in 2012, voted for Trump by about 12 points in both 2016 and 2020, but in 2018, voted for Gretchen Whitmer and Debbie Stabenow by 3 points, and Clinton Charter Township after voting for Obama in 2012, voted for Trump in 2016, but swung back to Whitmer and Stabenow in 2018 and Joe Biden in 2020.
 The communities north of M-59 further removed from Detroit are more strongly Republican, all backing Trump in 2016 and 2020 and Bill Schuette in 2018.